 It is in German but I think it is rather clear.
 I specify what kind of opening work I do and which line I look at.
 For studying a book I would specify the book and Chapter.
 Same counts for Video Lessons or anything else basically.

-What exactly you want to study in those hours is totally up to you.
-Try to really focus in this time and not mix it with free time activities.
+What exactly you want to study during those hours is totally up to you.
+Try to really focus on this time and not mix it with free time activities.
 Checking out some chess tweets or watching twitch should not count as training!
 This is free time!

 Control Yourself And Improve Upon Your Plan

 I hope you have now a plan for the next week in front of you.
 If not, please go back to step one and do it!
 Whenever you complete your planned session take 5 Minutes to write down what you did exactly.
 It could look like this: